Buddy Knox: Career

 Several singles recorded by Knox between 1968 and 1974 were notable for his experimenting with a variety of sounds and styles, and from a creative and critical standpoint, may have been his most productive era.
 His version of Delaney Bramlett's "God Knows I Love You", along with his self-penned "Salt Lake City", placed Knox firmly in the midst of the new pop-music genre, being populated by artists such as Delaney & Bonnie, Eric Clapton, and others who were on the leading edge of the developing Southern rock style such as Black Oak Arkansas and the Allman Brothers Band.
 His cover version of James Hendricks' "Glory Train" was another stylistic stretch and featured a gospel-like chorus of backing vocalists.
 His cover of the Fleetwoods' "Come Softly to Me" demonstrated a vocal range not heard on his older recordings.
 He also reached out to the new generation of songwriters who would become prominent during Nashville's "outlaw era" of the 1970s, as he was one of the first artists to record Mickey Newbury's "I'm Only Rockin'".
 Several other major country music artists later recorded this song, but under the alternate title of "T. Total Tommy".
 Knox also recorded songs by Alex Harvey, John D. Loudermilk, and Gary Paxton.
 On several of these recordings, Knox experimented with multitracking, something few artists had done up to that time.

-For many decades from the 1970s to the 1990s, Knox was based in the small town of Dominion City, Manitoba, Canada, and toured primarily in Western Canada and upper Midwest U.S., with occasional European appearances.
-In 1981, he starred in an independent Canadian movie Sweet Country Road.
+For many years from the 1970s to the 1990s, Knox was based in the small town of Dominion City, Manitoba, Canada, and toured primarily in western Canada and the upper Midwest of the U.S., with occasional European appearances.
+In 1981 he starred in an independent Canadian movie, Sweet Country Road.

 Personal life

 Knox said the fame took a toll on his family life.
-Traveling 250 days a year for 35 years, he was voted "the most traveling entertainer in the world" by Billboard magazine, but he said it cost three marriages for him.
+Traveling 250 days a year for 35 years, he was voted "the most traveling entertainer in the world" by Billboard magazine, but he said it cost him three marriages.
+His wives were Glenda Etheridge (1959-1972), Lee Ann Bowman, and Mitzi Shelby.

 His son, Michael Knox, is a record producer.

 Later life and death

-In 1992, he divorced and moved to British Columbia, where he was involved in several business ventures, including a partnership in a local British Columbia nightclub.
+In 1992, after his last divorce, Knox moved to British Columbia, where he was involved in several business ventures, including a partnership in a local nightclub.

-Moving to Port Orchard, Washington, in 1997 to be with his fiancée, he experienced a fall and injured his hip.
-The doctor informed him at that time that he had terminal lung cancer.
+Moving to Port Orchard, Washington, in 1997 to be with his fiancée, Knox injured his hip in a fall.
+A doctor informed him at that time that he had terminal lung cancer.

 Knox died on February 14, 1999, in Bremerton, Washington.
 He is interred in Dreamland Cemetery, in Canyon, Texas.